trippleflux/nxscripts/nxtools/trunk/Readme.txt

     under the [Scheduler] section in the ioFTPD.ini file.
 Carefully read the explanation of each scheduler event, or you may regret using it!

-    This event triggers the sitebot's daily stats announce, only necessary if you are currently using an nxTools compatible sitebot. nxDayStats = 59 23 * * TCL ..\scripts\nxTools\nxUtilities.tcl DAYSTATS

     This event removes invalid and/or old entries from your file and directory dupe database. nxDupeClean = 0 0 * * TCL ..\scripts\nxTools\nxDupe.tcl CLEAN